sandraelekes/pands-project-2020/README.md

 ```
 ***NumPy*** is a Python library that provides a multidimensional array object, various derived objects (such as masked arrays and matrices), and an assortment of routines for fast operations on arrays, including mathematical, logical, shape manipulation, sorting, selecting, I/O, discrete Fourier transforms, basic linear algebra, basic statistical operations, random simulation and much more.\
 Shorter definition is thah *NumPy* is the fundamental package for scientific computing in Python.
 [04]\
-Geeksforgeeks. com has an interesting two part tutorial on *NumPy* referenced in [Worthy mentions](#worthy-mentions).

 ***pandas*** is a Python package for data science; it offers data structures for data manipulation and analysis.
 [05]\
 In this project *pandas* is used for creating a summary of the dataset from a .csv file.\
-More useful information about *pandas* can be found on [Towards data science](https://towardsdatascience.com/a-quick-introduction-to-the-pandas-python-library-f1b678f34673), [Real python.com](https://realpython.com/pandas-dataframe/) and [Pandas.pydata.org](https://pandas.pydata.org/docs/#).

 ***Matplotlib*** is a comprehensive visualisation library in Python, built on NumPy arrays, for creating static, animated and interactive 2D plots or arrays.
 [06] [07]\
 *matplotlib.pyplot* is a state-based interface to *matplotlib*.
 It provides a MATLAB-like way of plotting. *pyplot* is mainly intended for interactive plots and simple cases of programmatic plot generation.
 [08]